aws-samples/simple-nft-marketplace/docs/en/troubleshooting/DOCS_TROUPLESHOOTING_CDK.md

 `aws cloudformation create-stack --stack-name CDKToolkit --template-body file://bootstrap-template.yaml`

-####AccessDenied when calling the CreateStack operation:
+## AccessDenied when calling the CreateStack operation

 When running `aws cloudformation create-stack..`command you receive an error `An error occurred (AccessDenied) when calling the CreateStack operation:
 User: arn:aws:iam:..`

 **Solution:** The credentials for the IAM user that you are using to deploy do